crimson206/MonopolyWithCSharp/README.md

   - added Class and Sequence diagrams for the current Monopoly Demo version.
 See Below.
   - Game provides not only the Run() method, but a DataCenter object to UI.
 It is to run the game in different UIs later(WPF, Window Forms...)
   - A planned refactoring for the architecture is now at one of pull requests. --> (WIP) Refactor : prepared EventStateMachine design

-DONTREADME :
-Ha...
-I still think it is not difficult to make Monopoly if my goal is just to make it work.
-It is totally different if I try to make it perfect as much as possible.
-I began to use interfaces quite recently, and unfortunately I already wrote lots of lines without them.
-It is literally imposible to make unit tests for high-level classes without them.
-My Event class makes it worse because it is too large to test properly.
-It is why I have to refactor them before studying the machine learning for AI.
-As hard as I recently studied, I learned a lot, and I like to apply new knowledge, however things to learn are infinite and time to learn is finite. :(

 The class diagram for the current Monopoly Demo version